 a few suites to use for self-isolation and quarantine.
 During this time, students will be able to complete all course requirements remotely, and meals will be delivered by Dining Services and Residence Life staff.
 ODU is currently following all state guidelines and recommendations for quarantine following possible COVID-19 exposure, as updated by the Ohio Department of Health in December 2020.
 Click here

 to view ODH’s updated recommendations.

 What if I am having second thoughts about living on campus?

 We realize some of you might be wondering if living on campus this year is right for you.
 We know some families have had financial changes and, for some students,

 their own health or the health of family members is a concern.
-If you’re thinking you may want to live at home this fall (or in an off-campus apartment as a junior or senior not receiving athletic aid), please contact the Office of Residence
+If you’re thinking you may want to live at home (or in an off-campus apartment as a junior or senior not receiving athletic aid), please contact the Office of Residence

 Life at firstname.lastname@example.org

 to discuss your situation and concerns.
 If your family lives slightly further than the 40-mile radius from campus, there will be some flexibility with the commuting

 distance.
 We need to hear from you on your plans.
 Please be aware that making a change to your residency may have an impact on your financial aid, including your eligibility for athletic aid.